jgooly/gc_project/CodeBook.md

 The set of variables that were estimated from these signals are:
 * mean(): Mean value
 * std(): Standard deviation
-* meanFreq(): Weighted average of the frequency components to obtain a mean frequency
-* angle(): Angle between to vectors.

 Additional vectors obtained by averaging the signals in a signal window sample.
 These are used on the angle() variable: